top of page

 Within the traditional lifestyle we kept ticking the boxes and waiting until the right time to do something new.

-Blame #2 (wow, this is surprisingly refreshing): Why is my family’s travel seen as bizarre, frivolous, and harmful for my children while other nomadic living (military, diplomatic, Peace Corps, missionary work, traditional hunter-gatherer civilizations) is accepted as normal or even admirable?
+Blame No. 2 (wow, this is surprisingly refreshing): Why is my family’s travel seen as bizarre, frivolous, and harmful for my children while other nomadic living (military, diplomatic, Peace Corps, missionary work, traditional hunter-gatherer civilizations) is accepted as normal or even admirable?
 My family figured out how to live more economically than in the US while seeing the sites of the world and exposing our children to different cultures, climates, customs, political landscapes, languages, rituals, traditions, history (oh believe me, the history is different when you find the local source), societal norms, socioeconomic privileges, etc, etc, etc. And somehow this evokes concern from those living a traditional lifestyle?
 My kids avoid the middle- and high-school drama and cliques and active shooter drills and stressing over test scores and climbing the social ladder… and we’re harming them because we don’t require them to sit in a classroom or recite facts?
 Does society collectively believe that if the kids don’t learn some specific bit of history or the names and function of digestive system parts or SOHCAHTOA that they’ll be at a disadvantage in the future?...
 That somehow if we don’t force learning irrelevant, but standard, information now, they’ll never be able to learn it in the future when, and if, it becomes important for them?
 Does all the academic learning they’re “missing” supersede the loads of first-hand knowledge they’ve accumulated during our travels?
 Gee, thanks for the vote of confidence in me, and in my kids!
 I one hundred percent trust this process.
 I see what my children experience every day… AND… I witness their out-of-the-box thinking patterns, their creative problem-solving processes, their unique ways of expressing themselves, and their undeniable self confidence that stems from such varied life experience.
 Additionally, I’ve seen them learn advanced material quickly and easily when it was important to them (logarithmic functions, engine repair, technology troubleshooting).
 Traditional education will always be available, and my kids have demonstrated that they can jump in and out of academics as they desire that style of learning.
 In my mind, there is no doubt that classroom learning pales in comparison to what they’re learning via life experience.
 I’m not asking anyone else to trust the process… everyone is free to have their own opinions… but I’m also not asking for interrogation, criticism, or judgment.
 Apparently anyone not following the system signs themselves up for this.

 May as well be wearing a "Kick ME" sign